hmzbn/Challenge-Track-1-Quantum-Computing-for-Atmospheric-Chemistry-in-Egypt/README.md

 Tasnim – Chemistry Analysis, Presentation

-Amr – Results Interpretation, Presentation
+Amr Ayman Elkousy – Results Interpretation, Presentation

-Ameena – Data Support, References, Presentation
+Menna Zaied – Data Support, References, Presentation

 ## 🔍 Overview
 We modeled the humidity-dependent formation of sulfuric acid (H₂SO₄) from sulfur trioxide (SO₃) and water using a hybrid quantum-classical approach.
 The quantum part uses VQE to estimate ground-state energies, while the classical part models how relative humidity (RH) affects reaction rates.